-The Village of Woodridge (CWS ID No. IL0431250) provides an average of approximately 3 million gallons of safe drinking water per day to over 9,880 residential and business customers.
+The Village of Woodridge (CWS ID No. IL0431250) provides an average of approximately 3 million gallons of safe drinking water per day to over 9,900 residential and business customers.
 The source of the Village's drinking water is Lake Michigan, obtained through the DuPage Water Commission (DWC).
-The Chicago Water Department, the agency that treats the water provided by the DWC, adds blended phosphates during the water treatment process.
-The blended phosphates provide a coating on the interior of the watermains, water service lines, and interior plumbing that helps to prevent lead and copper from leaching into the water.
+The Chicago Water Department, the agency that treats the water provided by the DWC, in the past added blended phosphates during the water treatment process and is now in the process of transitioning from blended phosphates to orthophosphates.
+The blended phosphates, and now orthophosphates, provide a coating on the interior of watermains, water service lines, and interior plumbing that helps to prevent lead and copper from leaching into the water.